villares/villares.github.io/como-instalar-py5/index-EN.md

 **Important note:** The *imported mode* option is not appropriate for executing Python code that doesn't make use of the py5 library!

-In *imported mode* the vocabulary of *py5*, that is, the names of functions, constants and system variables (such as the mouse position), are available without the `py5.` prefix, and your program will be automatically executed by the `run_sketch` function from *py5*.
+In *imported mode* the vocabulary of *py5*, that is, the names of functions, constants and system variables (such as the mouse position), are available without the `py5.` prefix (needed on *module mode*, more about it later), and your program will be automatically executed by the `run_sketch` function from *py5*.

 With *imported mode* on, you can also run [static mode](https://py5coding.org/content/py5_modes.html#static-mode) sketches, that is, programs without animation or interactivity because they do not have a `draw()` function defined.